brevzin/cpp_proposals/4206_revert_constant_wrapper_string/revert-constant-wrapper-string.md

 ```
 :::

-For an object `o` of class type, `foo<o>()` and `bar(std::cw<o>)` do not return the same address — because the former returns the address of the template parameter object, but the latter returns the address of a subobject of a template parameter object of different kind.
+For an object `o` of class type, `foo<o>()` and `bar(std::cw<o>)` do not return the same address — because the former returns the address of the template parameter object, but the latter returns the address of a subobject of a template parameter object of different type.
+If your program happens to depend on both formulations returning the same address, this can be a difficult bug to track down.

 # String Support